 What is aerobic exercise?

-Yes, we know, it might be painful at first, but it’ll get better.
+Yes, we know, it might be painful at first, but it will get better.
 Plus, think of the energetic background music.
 You won’t be able to keep your body still because you’ll have too much fun moving.
 And better yet, you can exercise in any setting you’d like: in a group if you enjoy the company, or on your own if you need a break from the world.

 Aerobic exercise improves your physical health